 Well, how does image conversion work?

 CNC machines work with vector file formats, such as DXF.
 Instead of drawing an image from scratch on CAD software, conversion software like Scan2CAD traces an image using intelligent vectorization algorithms.
 Then, it translates it into a language that can be read by any CNC software, i.e. a set of mathematical instructions known as vectors.
 These numbers are graphic coordinates that control the movement of your CNC cutter.
 For example, the CNC machine would carve a straight line by moving its cutter five units left, starting from point A. This image tracing technique can be applied onto any raster file type including BMP, PNG, TIFF, JPEG, GIF, PDF and so on.
 You could scan a sketch or an old technical drawing… the opportunities are endless!
+Even raster text can be converted to vector text.

 How do I convert my image for CNC?